-Timothy Baker, PhD, is the UW-CTRI Research Director and a Professor of Medicine at the University of Wisconsin-Madison School of Medicine and Public Health.
+Timothy Baker, PhD, is one of three UW-CTRI Directors of Research and a Professor of Medicine at the University of Wisconsin-Madison School of Medicine and Public Health.
 Dr. Baker has served as Director of Research at the University of Wisconsin Center for Tobacco Research and Intervention (UW-CTRI) since its inception in 1992.
 He has been PI or co-PI on five consecutive five-year National Institutes of Health (NIH) Center grants (from 1999 to the present), providing funding for a broad array of research at UW-CTRI.

 In 2008, the National Cancer Institute awarded Baker a five-year Career Scientist Award.
 During the last two decades, under the direction of Dr. Baker, UW-CTRI has secured more than $150 million in total external grant funding, primarily from the NIH.